In today’s tutorial, I’ll be showing you how to use saturation on vocals to help them cut through the mix even better.

 By the way, gain staging is not important if you’re using stock or transparent third-party plugins unless you’re just doing it to avoid clipping.

-Whenever you find yourself working on a vocal that’s sounding too thin, you can use saturation to fatten the sound and make the voice sound fuller.
+Whenever you find yourself mixing vocals that’s sounding too thin, you can use saturation to fatten the sound and make the voice sound fuller.

 This happens if you’ve recorded a female or children, but some males have small voices as well.